roadhouse-dev/LicenseHelper/README.md

 #Usage

+1- Create a folder in your apps assets directory called license

-1 - For each license you want to display, create a JSON file in your apps assets directory
+2 - For each license you want to display, create a JSON file in your apps assets licence directory
 ```json
 {
     "name":"Butter Knife",